gfdorsey/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

 Using the ddply function of the plyr library, the total number of steps per day are calculated and displayed as a histogram.
 The mean and median values are also calculated and shown on the plot, and the mean is marked with a vertical line for reference.
+As shown on the histogram, the mean is 10766.19, and the median is 10765.

 ```r